 It makes sense why most people think that pets are handled in divorces like children, but that is actually far from reality.
 In reality, for Utah family law, dogs, cats, and other pets are no different from furniture, cars, and other personal property.

-Fact: Americans spend over $41 billion on their pets annually, up $24 billion from the amount of money U.S. citizens spent on their pets in 1994.
+Fact: Americans spend over $41 billion on their pets annually, up to $24 billion from the amount of money U.S. citizens spent on their pets in 1994.

 In 2018, there are more pets in American homes than ever.
-In fact, nearly two thirds (63 percent) of all American households own pets.
+In fact, nearly two-thirds (63 percent) of all American households own pets.
 And the vast majority of them are dogs (no surprises here).
 And while human beings establish emotional bonds with their pets and treat them as their companions and even kids, in the eyes of the law, your pet is just personal property, as harsh as it may sound.

 So who gets the pet, who has been a member of your family during a marriage, in a divorce?
-This is the question we asked our Salt Lake City divorce attorney at the Emy A Cordano, Attorney At Law.
+This is the question we asked our Salt Lake City divorce attorney at the Emy A. Cordano, Attorney At Law.

 Since Utah family law treats pets as personal property in divorce proceedings, it makes sense to include your pet in a prenuptial agreement to ensure that your pet stays with you no matter how your marriage is going to unfold.
 However, many couples who get married are either not aware of the importance of having prenuptial agreements and including their pets in them or do not know that there is no such thing as pet custody (as child custody).